 There was only one problem, reports The Atlantic.
 No one is quite sure where the files are.
 Roughly a terabyte in size, Blaer estimates, the files are small enough to fit on a single hard drive and, since they were collected 10 years ago, are unlikely to have been uploaded to the cloud.
 A colleague of Tallon’s, John Ochsendorf, of MIT, told The Atlantic he thought they might be with Tallon’s widow.
 If found, these details would offer invaluable resources to those rebuilding the Gothic cathedral.

 Remote Sensing Uncovers a Lost Mayan City

-Last year, Marcello Canuto of Tulane University and his team published an unprecedented study in the journal Science, detailing the dozens of ancient cities in northern Guatemala they found using this laser-based technology.
+Last year, Marcello Canuto of Tulane University and his team published an unprecedented study in the journal Science, detailing the dozens of ancient cities in northern Guatemala that they found using this laser-based technology.
 It’s similar to radar in that it emits a signal that is analyzed with a sensor when it reflects off a distant object and returns.
 The difference is that radar uses radio waves and Lidar uses light waves.
 Onboard sensors are able to measure the precise elevation and geospatial location of features on Earth’s surface to create a 3D topological map.

 According to a press statement from Tulane University, Canuto and his team conducted aerial surveys of 810 square miles and found 61,480 ancient structures, 362 square kilometers of terraces, 952 square kilometers of farmland and 106 square kilometers of causeways.
 Based on the ruins, the scientists estimate that 7 to 11 million people lived in the area between the years 650 and 800.